Roasted Cauliflower with Meyer Lemon Fauxaioli

 2 teaspoons finely chopped parsley

-Preheat the oven to 450 degrees F.
+Preheat oven to 450 degrees F.

-In a large bowl, toss the cauliflower with the olive oil and a sprinkle of salt and pepper.
+In a large bowl, toss cauliflower with olive oil and a sprinkle of salt and pepper.
 Spread in a single layer on a cookie sheet and roast for 25 minutes, turning often after the first 10 minutes.

-While cauliflower is cooking, mash the garlic to a paste with a pinch of salt in a mortar and pestle, and stir in mayonnaise, light mayonnaise and lemon juice.
+While cauliflower is roasting, mash the garlic to a paste with a pinch of salt in a mortar and pestle, and stir in mayonnaise, light mayonnaise and lemon juice.
 Scoop into a serving bowl and sprinkle with about a half-teaspoon of the parsley.

 Transfer cauliflower to a serving platter and scatter the remaining parsley over top.
 Serve with fauxaioli.